Michaudsr/SEI-PROJECT-1/readme.md

 ```
 ## Key pressed, Key Realeased, and movement handler.
-these events all have to do with moving the paddle by pressing the keybaord keys. the keyboard keys are assigned to values that are in the case statement to trigger the event. keyPressed and keyReleased are very semantic.
+These events all have to do with moving the paddle by pressing the keybaord keys. the keyboard keys are assigned to values that are in the case statement to trigger the event. keyPressed and keyReleased are very semantic.
 ```JS
     const keyPressed = e => {
       themeMusic.play()